aarti21388/Weather-RestApi/README.md

 # Weather Data API

-This project shows how to build a basic data access application and process a variety of weather data from different station including weather date,maximum temperature,minimum temperature and precipitation.
+This project shows how to build a basic data access application using Django REST API with generic views and process a variety of weather data from different station including weather date,maximum temperature,minimum temperature and precipitation.
 Use postgres database for creating a database schema.
 And docker-compose.yaml file to run container for postgres.

 ##
 ## Getting Started